 It was a gorgeous day and Chef Suplice arranged for a boat to ferry us from the restaurant to the village of Annecy, a short hop across the lake.
 We were all a tad tipsy & a bit sleepy from all the food, drink, and early flight.
 The slightly bumpy ride brought us right back to life.

-Annecy was heaven, a canal filled, Renaissance village with the best ice cream in France at the Glacier des Alpes.
+Annecy is heaven, a canal filled, Renaissance village with the best ice cream in France at the Glacier des Alpes.

 The little bit of my heart that is Italian skipped a beat when I knew I was heading to Chambéry, the former capital of the region of Savoia, home to the Duke of Savoia.
 In 1860, the capital was transferred to Torino and, after the Unification of Italy, the whole region was ceded to the French.